tomosuke-art/lets-share-netflix/README.md

 # README

-Lets share my favorite! ~Netflix~
+Lets share my favorite!
+Netflix

 please check the URL !!
 My first Delivarable of　programming !!

 You can see information about works posted by other users on this website !!
-Please tell us your recommended work !!
+Please tell me your recommended work !!